-Create Date/Time filters to display entries that were logged around that time.
+Create Date/Time filters to display entries that were logged within a specific window of time.
 To set a date and time filter for an Extreme Campus Controller:

 - 1. Go to Tools > Logs. - 2.
 To display the Start Date/Time dialog, select Change. - 3.
 From the Time field, specify the hour and minutes and select AM or PM. - 4.
-In the Date field, use the arrows to navigate to the month, then select the calendar day. - 5.
+To set both the start and end dates, in the Date field, use the arrows to navigate to the month, then select the calendar day for the start date.
+Repeat to select the end date. - 5.
 Select OK.